LexiFi/ocaml-vdom/README.md

   - There is some special support for the "value" property.
-When this property is explicitly bound in the VDOM (typically on an input field), the value is forced on the element: whenever the DOM value change, the event is potentially dispatched to an event handler, and the new VDOM property is forced on the DOM element.
+When this property is explicitly bound in the VDOM (typically on an input field), the value is forced on the element: whenever the DOM value changes, the event is potentially dispatched to an event handler, and the new VDOM property is forced on the DOM element.
 In particular, if the internal state is not updated by the event handler, the field becomes in practice read-only.